GSA/search-gov-website/about/updates/roadmap/FY22Q4-roadmap.md

 This roadmap shows what we are working on now, and what we plan to be working after that.
 We'll update this roadmap quarterly.

-## FY 23 Q1: October&ndash;December 2022
+## FY 22 Q4: July&ndash;September 2022

 ### Now

-* **Faceted Search &mdash; Results API Support**
+* **Faceted Search &mdash; Backend Support**
-  * We will work on supporting the faceted search functionality in our Results API.
+  * We are adding additional metadata indexing and searching support to enable faceted search.
-* **Javascript Indexing &mdash; Production Release**
+* **Javascript Indexing &mdash; Investigations**
+  * We are scoping out the work required to support indexing of Javascript-powered, dynamic webpages.
+* **Version Upgrades**
-  * We will be getting our Javascript indexing feature tested and ready for production.
+  * We will be upgrading our ElasticSearch and Tika version to keep them up-to-date and compliant.
 * **Search Engine Results Page (SERP) Redesign &mdash; Investigations**
   * We will begin scoping the work required to upgrade our frontend technology in support of this redesign.
-* **Version Upgrades**
-  * We will be upgrading our ElasticSearch, Ruby, Rails, and Redis versions to keep them up-to-date and compliant.
-* **RSS Feed Indexing**
-  * In addition to sitemap indexing, we will add support for automated indexing of RSS feeds into our primary web index.
-* **Additional Language Support**
+* **Continuity of Operations Plan Improvements**
+  * We are taking steps to bolster our system's resiliance and reliability.
+* **Security and Logging Improvements**
-  * We will be adding support to our in-house index for Bengali, Hindi, Tagalog, Khmer, Vietnamese, Navajo, and Yu'pik search experiences.
+  * We are adding additional defenses to protect our system from attack, and ways to better visualize incoming traffic.
-* **CI/CD Pipeline Investigations**
-  * We will investigate the work required to improve our continuous integration / continuous deployment (CI/CD) pipelines.

 ### Next

+* **Search Recall Improvements**
+  * We will begin scoping efforts to improve our ability to match on alphanumeric string-type searches.
-* **Search Engine Results Page (SERP) Redesign &mdash; Implementation and Rollout**
+* **Search Engine Results Page (SERP) Redesign &mdash; Implementation**
   * Based on our investigations, we will begin updating visual components of our SERP.
+* **Javascript Indexing**
+  * Based on our investigations, we will adding support for indexing Javascript-based webpages.
+* **RSS Feed Indexing**
+  * In addition to sitemap indexing, we will add support for automated indexing of RSS feeds.
 * **Faceted Search &mdash; Frontend Interface**
   * We will begin building the frontend components required to support this functionality.
-* **Version Upgrades**
-  * We will continue work on the software components to keep them up-to-date.

 ### Later

+* **Results Page Redesign Rollout**
+* **Faceted Search Rollout**
 * **Continued Indexing Improvements**
-* **Search Recall Improvements**
 * **Security and Privacy Improvements**
 * **User Role Enhancements**